phpstan/phpstan/website/src/user-guide/ignoring-errors.md

 		- '#Call to an undefined method [a-zA-Z0-9\\_]+::doBar\(\)#'
 ```

 To ignore errors by a regular expression only in a specific file, add an entry with `message` and `path` or `paths` keys.
 Wildcard patterns compatible with the PHP [`fnmatch()`](https://www.php.net/manual/en/function.fnmatch.php) are also supported.
+You can specify how many times the error is expected by using `count` (optional, applies only to `path`, not `paths`).

 ```yaml
 parameters: